As wildfire closes in, New Mexico residents prepare to flee

 It merged last week with another blaze that was sparked in early April when a prescribed fire escaped containment after being set by land managers to clear brush and small trees in hopes of reducing the fire danger.
 The cause of the other fire is still under investigation.

-Jesus Romero, the deputy manager of San Miguel County, on Monday was helping family monitor their home amid smoky ash-laden air.
-He cut down trees around his garage to reduce potential fuel for the fire, and he has spent a lot of time talking with residents who are on the fence about whether to leave their homes.
-He called the situation serious.

-Another New Mexico wildfire burning in the mountains near Los Alamos National Laboratory also prompted more evacuations over the weekend.
+Another New Mexico wildfire burning in the mountains near Los Alamos National Laboratory also prompted more evacuations over the weekend and other communities were told to get ready to evacuate if conditions worsen.
 It has reached the burn scars of wildfires that blackened the region a decade ago when New Mexico had one of its worst and most destructive seasons.

-One of the state’s most destructive fires in 2000 forced the closure of the laboratory and left about 400 people homeless.
-The community was threatened again in 2011 when another blaze caused by a downed power line blackened more of the surrounding forest.

 In the southern New Mexico community of Ruidoso, two people were killed in a wildfire that destroyed more than 200 homes in April.
 That mountain community saw similar destruction from a 2012 fire.